tiagobalabuch/synapse-link/Labs/Synapse Link for Cosmos DB/Synapse Link for Cosmos DB.md

 ![azure-portal-key-vault-secret-anomaly-detector](../../media/Synapse%20Link%20for%20Cosmos%20DB/azure-portal-key-vault-secret-anomaly-detector.png)

+### Creating an Azure Cognitive Service linked service

-### Finally, lets create an Azure Cognitive Service linked service
+Finally, lets create an Azure Cognitive Service linked service

 1. In Synapse Studio click on the 'Manage' icon in the left panel and navigate to 'Linked Services' menu option and click '*+New*'.
 ![synapse-studio-linked-services-cognitive-service](../../media/Synapse%20Link%20for%20Cosmos%20DB/synapse-studio-linked-services-cognitive-service.png)